makinacorpus/php-query-builder/docs/content/query/schema.md

                 nullable: false,
             )
             // Primary key is not mandatory, and may contain more than one
-            // columns, in case you'd ask.
+            // column, in case you'd ask.
             ->primaryKey(['id'])

             // Another column, with a default value.
 Same as types here,